 European Voluntary Service

-The European Voluntary Service (EVS) is a programme of long-term, full-time volunteering opportunities open to young people aged 17-30 years old and residents in one of the participating countries.
+Erasmus+ Volunteering, also known as the European Voluntary Service (EVS), is a programme of long-term, full-time volunteering opportunities open to young people aged 17-30 years old and residents in one of the participating countries.
 For the past 20 years, EVS has had a major impact on the lives of thousands of young people in Europe by improving their language and intercultural competencies, while providing support to local communities in need.
 The programme is funded by the European Commission through the Erasmus+ Programme.

 There are projects in many different fields, ranging from protection of the environment, through arts and culture, activities with children, young people or the elderly, heritage, to sports and leisure.
 All travel costs, insurance, food and accommodation are covered plus a small allowance is given to help volunteers support their needs during the project.
 Find out more about Erasmus+ Volunteering.